PlutusDeFi (PLT) Achieves Market Capitalization of $2.11 Million

-PlutusDeFi (PLT) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on April 22nd.
-PlutusDeFi has a total market capitalization of $2.11 million and $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.
-One PlutusDeFi coin can now be bought for $0.10 or 0.00000915 BTC on popular cryptocurrency exchanges.
-During the last week, PlutusDeFi has traded flat against the US dollar.
+PlutusDeFi (PLT) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM E.T. on April 24th.
+One PlutusDeFi coin can now be purchased for approximately $0.10 or 0.00000915 BTC on exchanges.
+PlutusDeFi has a market cap of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last day.
+During the last week, PlutusDeFi has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.